bakame-php/dice-roller/README.md

 - `>` or `Explode::GT` explodes if any inner rollable roll result is greater than the `$threshold`;
 - `<` or `Explode::LT` explodes if any inner rollable roll result is lesser than the `$threshold`;

-If the comparison operator is not recognized a `CanNotBeRolled` will be thrown.
+If the comparison operator is not recognized a `Bakame\DiceRoller\CanNotBeRolled` exception will be thrown.

 ```php
 <?php